 - Tea leaves are natural absorbers, so they automatically absorb the aromatic scent of the jasmine flowers by just being in close corners with the flower.

-- After that, the tea leaves and the flowers are then blended together to diffuse the aroma.
+- After that, the tea leaves and flowers blend together to diffuse the aroma.

-- Sometimes the flower petals might remain in the tea, but they are just there to enhance the appearance only, as all scent from the blossoms has been transferred to the tea leaves.
+- Sometimes the flower petals might remain in the tea, but they are only there to enhance the appearance, as all scent from the blossoms has been transferred to the tea leaves.

-This jasmine tea-making method no doubt bears the most delicious results, but it is also the most time-consuming.
-To meet the ever-increasing demand of consumers, manufacturers now use jasmine oils or other natural flavors to scent the tea, cutting down costs and time.
+This jasmine tea-making method no doubt bears the most delicious results but is also the most time-consuming.
+To meet consumers’ ever-increasing demand, manufacturers now use jasmine oils or other natural flavors to scent the tea, cutting down costs and time.